firozkhan18/technologies-notes/Enhanced Skills.md

 These questions and answers should give you a solid foundation for understanding and preparing for the role of a Full-stack Developer using Java, ReactJS, and other associated technologies like Kafka, MongoDB, and Spring Boot.

 HR discussions often focus on assessing a candidate's cultural fit, communication skills, attitude, and alignment with the company’s values and goals.
-Below are some common HR interview questions, along with suggested answers that might be relevant for the **Full-Stack Developer** role at Wipro:

 ---

 ### **1. Tell us about yourself.**

 **Answer**:
 “I am a Full-Stack Developer with experience in both frontend and backend technologies.
 Over the years, I have worked with Java, Spring Boot, and MongoDB on the backend, and ReactJS on the frontend.
 I enjoy creating scalable and efficient systems, whether it's designing microservices in Java or building dynamic, responsive web applications using ReactJS.
 I also have experience working in Agile environments, collaborating closely with cross-functional teams to deliver solutions that align with business goals.
-I am highly motivated to learn new technologies and improve my skills, and I’m excited about the opportunity to contribute to a dynamic team like Wipro’s.”
+I am highly motivated to learn new technologies and improve my skills, and I’m excited about the opportunity to contribute to a dynamic team like XXX’s.”

 ---

-### **2. Why do you want to work at Wipro?**
+### **2. Why do you want to work at XXX?**

 **Answer**:
-"I am impressed with Wipro’s reputation as a global leader in IT services and consulting.
-Wipro's focus on innovation and delivering cutting-edge solutions in various industries aligns with my professional goals.
+"I am impressed with XXX’s reputation as a global leader in IT services and consulting.
+XXX's focus on innovation and delivering cutting-edge solutions in various industries aligns with my professional goals.
 I value the opportunity to work in a company that encourages continuous learning and growth.
-Moreover, Wipro's commitment to sustainability and social responsibility is something I admire, as it shows that the company prioritizes more than just profits.
+Moreover, XXX's commitment to sustainability and social responsibility is something I admire, as it shows that the company prioritizes more than just profits.
 I'm excited to contribute to a company with such a strong global presence and work on impactful projects."

 ---